Statement + Bio

 My work is in the permanent collections of the Hilliard Art Museum, the New Mexico Museum of Art and the Rollins Museum of Art, as well as notable private collections.
 I have received residency fellowships from the Lenz Foundation, Caldera, the Atlantic Center for the Arts, and Americans for the Arts.

-I currently live in Los Angeles with my wife, Amber, a philosophy professor, and our dog, Nera.
+I currently live in Topanga, CA, near Los Angeles, with my wife, Amber, a philosophy professor, and our dog, Daisy.